fahad226/Azubi_lab/README.md

-## PHP Apache Docker Image with Login Form: Scalable Deployment with AWS Fargate and Amazon ECR
+# Creating a Docker Image for PHP Web App and Apache Server: Leveraging AWS Fargate and Amazon ECR for Scalable Deployment

 # Introduction